Moffat's modified gravity. Newton's coupling runs with scale, instead of staying constant.

 Galaxies don't need invisible matter; they need modified gravity at low accelerations.
 The radial acceleration relation is real and tight, and any successful theory of the dark sector must reproduce it.
 Whether the same principle scales to clusters and cosmology is the open empirical question.
 Cluster and cosmological data favor ΛCDM cleanly; galaxy-scale data favor MOND-style patterns just as cleanly.
 Both empirical signals are real.

-- Moffat-Rahvar 2013 reports fits to roughly 100 galaxy rotation curves using MOG parameters
+- Moffat-Rahvar 2013 reports fits to roughly 100 galaxy rotation curves using MOG parameters; the breadth is encouraging, though critics note (see objections) that the fits use system-specific parameter values rather than one universal prediction

 - The theory recovers GR in the solar-system limit, satisfying classical tests of general relativity